13 Jul Meeting transcripts in the world today

 What are the common mistakes people make using them?

 In our experience of working with lengthy meeting transcripts, particularly when the sole focus is on the voices coming through, we often find that a poor set-up leads to some attendees not being heard clearly, be that due to the quality of the recording device or their location and background noise.
 Speakers talking over one another is another hindrance when capturing what is being said.
-In a virtual environment, saying, ‘Sorry, I didn’t hear so and so’ isn’t as easy as in a physical setting, which further contributes to loss of cohesion.
+In a virtual environment, saying, ‘Sorry, I didn’t hear so and so’ isn’t as easy as in a physical setting.
+This can further contribute to a loss of cohesion.

 Finally, another common mistake is neglecting to write up meeting notes from virtual meetings.
 Believing that a ‘recording’ of the meeting, audio or visual, is enough.
 A formal overview or a transcript is required to adhere to mandatory compliance requirements.

 What features should you be looking for?

 Security and reliability: If you are using an internet-based tool, consider whether it’s safe from a confidentiality point of view.
 The financial sector is incredibly strict where data protection is concerned.
-Check the app is not automatically set to sync or back up recordings or video of your meetings to the Cloud.
+Check the app is not automatically set to sync.
+Check the recordings in the Cloud.

 If you choose a tool that can generate meeting transcripts itself, again, consider data control and sensitivity.
 You are, in effect, giving it permission to access your content.
 Many of these tools and apps lack this level of security required by industries such as finance.

 If it helps, click here for the security measures we have in place.